Converting Vinyl Records to CD

-For seasoned audio purists, nothing compares to good old-fashioned analog recordings on vinyl records.
-But those old records are fragile... here's an illustrated step-by-step guide to help you convert vinyl to CD so you can enjoy them for years to come.
+For seasoned audio purists, nothing compares to good old-fashioned analog recordings on vinyl LP records.
+But those old records are fragile... here's a step-by-step guide to help you convert vinyl to CD disc or MP3 files so you can enjoy them for years to come...

 The number of recordings that ceased to exist with the declining popularity of vinyl is huge.
 For some audiophiles, this presents a very real problem; because of the inherently fragile form of vinyl records, as well as the slight degeneration of sound quality that comes with every listen, not to mention the fact that many simply can not be replaced, owners of these relics often leave them unplayed for years at a time, collecting dust, and relying on nostalgia to fill the void.

 But just as the compact disc was largely responsible for the demise of vinyl, it is this same medium that can help resurrect and preserve these analog veterans from deterioration and obscurity.
-Let's look at several techniques for copying vinyl records to CD format.
+And for some, MP3 files may be even more convenient, since they allow for completely digital music collections that can be enjoyed on a computer, portable music player, smartphone or tablet.
+Let's look at several techniques for copying vinyl records to digital format.

 All-in-One Solutions